A Wonder-Book for Girls and Boys

-A Wonder-Book for Girls and Boys (1851) is a children's book by American author Nathaniel Hawthorne in which he retells several Greek myths.
+A Wonder-Book for Girls and Boys is an 1851 children's book by American author Nathaniel Hawthorne in which he retells several Greek myths.
 It was followed by a sequel, Tanglewood Tales.

 Overview

 The stories in A Wonder-Book for Girls and Boys are all stories within a story.
-The frame story is that Eunice Bright, a Williams College student, is telling these tales to a group of children at Tanglewood, an area in Lenox, Massachusetts, where Hawthorne lived for a time.
+The frame story is that Eustace Bright, a Williams College student, is telling these tales to a group of children at Tanglewood, an area in Lenox, Massachusetts, where Hawthorne lived for a time.
 All the tales are modified versions of ancient Greek myths: